 The principal “Marshmallow Test” was a study led by Walter Mischel and Ebbe B. Ebbesen, at Stanford University in 1970.
 It was performed on some children who were given choices of getting a reward instantly or getting a bigger reward if they waited for some time.

 “We were interested in creating an intense conflict for the child.
-That conflict was crucial, because without it, you don’t have a situation for testing self-control” said Mischel.
+That conflict was crucial, because without it, you don’t have a situation for testing self-control”

 The results of the experiment were observed many years later when the kids were grown up.
 Their lifestyle and characteristics were noted and the result was quite anticipating.